SocexSolutions/agenda-v2/README.md

 1. Generate public and private keys and install dependencies:
 ```
-bash scripts/setup
+npm run setup
 ```
 2. Run the backend in docker containers and the frontend with node:
 ```
-bash scripts/dev
+npm run dev
 ```
 All output will be be seen in the terminal that the commands are run in.
 Changes in the api and frontend are listened to seperately.
+The UI can be found as `localhost:3000` while the api is at `localhost:5000`.